surma/surma.dev/content/things/js-to-asc.md

 Now that we have a JS file and an ASC file, we can compile the ASC to WebAssembly and run a little benchmark to compare the runtime performance.

 > **d-What?**: `d8` is a minimal CLI wrapper around V8, exposing fine-grained control over all kinds of engine features for both Wasm and JS.
 You can think of it like Node, but with no standard library whatsoever.
 Just vanilla ECMAScript.
 Unless you have compiled V8 locally (which you _can_ do by following [the guide on v8.dev][compile v8]), you probably won’t have `d8` available.
-[JSVU] is a project that can install binaries for many JavaScript engines, including V8.
+[JSVU] is a tool that can install pre-compiled binaries for many JavaScript engines, including V8.

 However, since this section has the word “Benchmarking” in the title, I think it’s important to put a disclaimer here: The numbers I am listing here are specific to the code that _I_ wrote in a language _I_ chose, ran on _my_ machine using a benchmark script that _I_ made.
-The results are coarse indicators _at best_ and it would be ill-advices to derive conclusions about the general performance AssemblyScript, WebAssembly or JavaScript from this.
+The results are coarse indicators _at best_ and it would be ill-advised to derive quantitative conclusions about the general performance AssemblyScript, WebAssembly or JavaScript from this.

 But why `d8`?
 Why not Node or just the browser?
-The reason is that `d8` allows me to control whether TurboFan should be enabled or not.
-I can force `d8` to continue interpreting JavaScript using Ignition if it had enough data to tier up to TurboFan.
-With WebAssembly, I can opt-in to longer compilation times and force `d8` to _only_ use TurboFan, skipping the Liftoff phase.
+Both Node and the browser have,... other stuff that may or may not screw with the results `d8` is the most sterile environment I can get and as a cherry on top it allows me to control the tier-up behavior.
+I can limit execution to use Ignition, Sparkplug or Liftoff only.

 ### Methodology

-As described above, it is important to “warm-up” JavaScript when benchmarking, or you end up measuring a mixture of the performance characteristics of interpreted JS and optimized machine code.
+As described above, it is important to “warm-up” JavaScript when benchmarking, giving V8 a chance to observe your JavaScript.
+If you don’t do that, you may very well end up measuring a mixture of the performance characteristics of interpreted JS and optimized machine code.
 To that end, I’m running the blur program 5 times before I start measuring, then I do 50 timed runs to eliminate some of the noise and variation and ignore the 5 fastest and slowest runs to remove potential outliers.
 Here’s what I got:

 |||datatable
 {
   data: "./static/things/js-to-asc/results.csv",
   requires: ["./static/things/js-to-asc/sanitizer.js"],
   sortable: true,
-  mangle(table, sanitizer) {
+  sort: ["vs JS", "descending"], mangle(table, sanitizer) {
     table
         .filter(